 1 The Close, WINCHESTER, SO23 9LS

 The longest medieval church in Europe, founded in 1079 on a site where Christian worship had already been offered for over 400 years.
 Among its treasures are the 12th-century illuminated Winchester Bible, the font, medieval wall paintings and Triforium Gallery Museum.
 Items of interest include Jane Austen's tomb and the statue of the Winchester diver, William Walker, who in 1905 saved the cathedral from collapse by underpinning its foundations, working up to six hours a day over a period of six years, often in 20 feet of water.
-Visitors can also descend into the crypt to see a sculpture by Anthony Gormley, best known as creator of The Angel of The North, or ascend to the tower and bell chamber.
+Visitors can also descend into the crypt to see a sculpture by Antony Gormley, best known as creator of The Angel of The North, or ascend to the tower and bell chamber.
 Christmas Market from Nov to Dec, and Ice Rink from Nov to Jan.
 Contact for details.

 In city centre - follow city heritage signs